thomass171/tcp-22/README.md

 Bundles are a well defined set of resources (files) that reside somewhere.
 They are identified by a name.
-Lookup is done by bundle resolver which check whether they know how to load a bundle.
+Lookup is done by bundle resolver which check whether they know how to load a bundle (there is no probing).
 The first resolver wins.
+Every platform has a default low prio bundle resolver that points to HOSTDIR/HOSTDIRFG on desktop and 'origin' in a browser.
+The browser location can be overwritten by HTTP query param HOSTDIR.

 Alternatively, a bundle can be loaded with a full qualified name ('bundle@location'), which doesn't need a resolver.